bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 And so you'd imagine that multiple nodes in geographically distributed places would be running this software and then it'd be collected in a centralized place or.

-Speaker 2: 00:17:40
+Timo: 00:17:40

 Yeah.
-Like my idea of the project, what I'm working on is just providing an interface that hooks into the trace point and provides that without users to listen to the data feed coming from BitConcord without the hassle of working actually with the trace points.
+Like my idea of the project, what I'm working on is just providing an interface that hooks into the trace point and provides that without users to listen to the data feed coming from Bitcoincore without the hassle of working actually with the trace points.
 So making that really easy and providing interface for people where, for example, why did a quick Python script and just run that Python script that filters out the relevant stuff for them.
 That's the goal, yeah.

-Speaker 1: 00:18:02
+Mark Erhardt: 00:18:02

 I could see enterprises being super interested in having a closer look at what their nodes are doing, how they're connected and that sort of thing.
 And it enables people to donate their logs more easily, maybe.